 Publisher: Capcom (2000)

-This two-disk game puts you right smack in the middle of a horror film, and the tension will have keep on the edge of your seat.
+This two-disk game puts you right smack in the middle of a horror film, and the tension will keep you on the edge of your seat.
 Anyone who's played a Resident Evil game knows exactly what I'm talking about.
 This episode takes place in a prison in a remote island, where you control the beautiful Claire Redfield, who's searching for her brother Chris.
 As the game progresses, Claire has several run-ins with a Leonardo Dicaprio look-alike named Steve.
 Code Veronica delivers classic Resident Evil action with dramatically improved graphics over the Playstation versions - and these graphic improvements really do make a difference.
 Extremely realistic cinematic videos blend in smoothly with the gameplay, and these unsettling sequences look so real that at times I thought I was watching actual video footage.
 Nice graphical touches include scurrying cockroaches and moths buzzing around lampposts.
 After you get over the incredible graphics, you soon settle into an experience that is classic Resident Evil.
 That's mostly a good thing, but there are a few annoyances.
 As usual, you can only drop or exchange items in chests, which is a real hassle.
 The control could be better, although there is a turn-around move and a useful auto-aiming mechanism.
 Although the aiming system works great with eye-level creatures like zombies, aiming at high or low creatures (dogs or bats) can be frustratingly difficult, and sometimes it's better to just run.
 The camera angles are fixed, so you can't look around freely.
 The sound and music are easily the best in the series.
 Zombie groans will send chills down your spine, and the ominous music really adds to the creepy atmosphere.
 I liked how your health is displayed on the VMU, so there are no meters cluttering up the screen.
 The rumble pack is also used to good effect.
 Horror fans, it doesn't get much better than this. © Copyright 2000 The Video Game Critic.

 Publisher: Sega (2001)